 During the second quarter of 2017, the Company's primary noncontributory U.S. pension plan (the "U.S. Pension Plan") offered a cash settlement to its vested terminated participants, which allowed them to receive the value of their pension benefits as a single lump sum payment.
 As payments from the U.S. Pension Plan for this cash out offering exceeded the service and interest cost components of the U.S. Pension Plan expense for the year ended December 31, 2017, the Company recorded a settlement charge of approximately \$1.9 million.
 This settlement charge represented the immediate recognition into expense of a portion of the unrecognized loss within AOCI on the balance sheet in proportion to the share of the projected benefit obligation that was settled by these payments.
+The gross pension benefit obligation was reduced by approximately \$4.0 million as a result of these payments.
 The settlement charge was recognized through other expense, net, on the Company's Consolidated Statements of Income.

 In the fourth quarter of 2018, the Company began the process of terminating the U.S. Pension Plan after receiving Board of Director approval to do so.
-Prior to December 31, 2005, the U.S. Pension Plan was amended to freeze benefit accruals with respect to participants who were not part of a collective bargaining unit and effective after November 30, 2013, the U.S. Pension Plan was amended to freeze benefit accruals for the remaining members of a collective bargaining unit.
+Prior to December 31, 2005, the U.S. Pension Plan covered substantially all employees of the Company's U.S. subsidiary who had at least one year of eligible service and had attained age 21.
+Effective December 31, 2005, the U.S. Pension Plan was amended to freeze benefit accruals with respect to participants who were not part of a collective bargaining unit and effective after November 30, 2013, the U.S. Pension Plan was further amended to freeze benefit accruals for the remaining members of a collective bargaining unit.
 U.S. Pension Plan participants will have their benefits either converted into a lump sum cash payment or an annuity contract placed with an insurance carrier.
 The U.S. Pension Plan is fully-funded on a U.S. GAAP basis.
 In order to terminate the plan in accordance with IRS and pension benefit guaranty corporation requirements, the Company will be required to fully fund the plan on a termination basis and will commit to contribute the additional assets necessary, if any, to do so.
 The amount necessary to do so is not yet known but is currently estimated to be between \$0 and \$10 million.
 In addition, the Company expects to record a pension settlement charge at plan termination.
-This settlement charge, however, the gross AOCI related to this plan was approximately \$19 million as of December 31, 2018.
-The Company currently estimates that the U.S. Pension Plan the U.S. Pension Plan the U.S. Pension Plan the U.S. Pension Plan termination date.
+This settlement charge will include the immediate recognition into expense of the unrecognized losses within AOCI on the balance sheet as of the plan termination date.
 The Company does not have a current estimate for this future settlement charge, however, the gross AOCI related to this plan was approximately \$19 million as of December 31, 2018.
 The Company currently estimates that the U.S. Pension Plan termination will be completed during 2020.